spin-itn/spin-itn.github.io/docs/recruitment.md

 The <b>SPIN „Monitoring a Restless Earth"</b> Innovative Training Network (ITN) is recruiting 15 highly motivated PhD students, or "Early-Stage Researchers" (ESRs).
 The positions will have staggered starting dates between May-October 2021 for a duration of 3 years.
 For specifics, please refer to the individual project descriptions by clicking on the links [below](/recruitment/#the-following-15-phd-positions-are-available).

+__Note:__ the application deadline for the first round of recruitment was on __April 5th, 2021__.
+A few positions are still open, see the table below.

 ---

 ## Eligibility Criteria